Meepster99/GBAStranger/README.md

 install [devkitpro](https://devkitpro.org/) and [python](https://www.python.org/downloads/) >= 3.11

+when installing devkitpro, make sure that the only option checked is for GBA. uncheck all others.

 clone the repo, and do `git submodule update --init --recursive`

 run convertAllAssets.py, located in the misc folder